FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

 area named Nasr el-Nuba, close to Kom Ombo, where 44 new villages were created to house them.
 Sadly, the architecture of these villages did not reflect traditional Nubian houses and the local people we met at New Aniba felt that this had contributed to the disappearance of some social and cultural traditions, including the layout of interiors and furniture.
 Younger community members feel that modern furniture is more appropriate for the new house designs, they said.
-We met one of the last angareeb makers, Abdel Ghani, who showed us how the traditional beds were made, including legs that are [carved in a particular way](https://egyptiancoffins.org/images/news/Angareeb_legs.jpg) to deter scorpions from climbing up - which sounds like a very good idea.
-Another senior community member, who identified himself only as Ibrahim showed us an ancient wooden lock and key, and how the position of the key would indicate whether the people inside were "at home" to visitors or not, and a wooden vase with a lid used at weddings, as well as traditional stringed instruments.
+We met one of the last angareeb makers, [Abdel Ghani](https://egyptiancoffins.org/images/news/New_Aniba_group_photo.jpeg), who showed us how the traditional beds were made, including legs that are [carved in a particular way](https://egyptiancoffins.org/images/news/Angareeb_legs.jpg) to deter scorpions from climbing up - which sounds like a very good idea.
+Another senior community member, [Amm Ibrahim showed us an ancient wooden lock and key](https://egyptiancoffins.org/images/news/Ibrahim_old_door.jpeg), and how the position of the key would indicate whether the people inside were "at home" to visitors or not, and a [wooden vase with a lid used at weddings](https://egyptiancoffins.org/images/news/wedding_vase.jpg).
 We in turn showed them the replica tools that we had with us, which they instantly recognised and related to.
 We all felt that we would like to come back and do a pop-up museum activity for the whole community at some time in the future.

 This morning, we were able to undertake new CT scanning of part of the [coffin set of Nespawershefyt](https://egyptiancoffins.org/coffins/nespawershefyt).
 Although we have X-radiographed the mummy board in the past, its construction was not absolutely clear.
 Colleagues at [Addenbrooke's Hospital](https://www.cuh.nhs.uk/)